contensis/contensis.github.io/js-src/search/query-operators.md

 );
 ```

 ### LessThan
-In the example any item that has a field called first and a value that is less than to 7 would be returned.
+In the example any item that has a field called *first* and a value that is less than *7* would be returned.

 ```js
 var query = new Query(
   Op.lessThan('first', 7)
 );
 ```

 ### LessThanOrEqualTo
-In the example any item that has a field called first and a value that is less than or equal to 7 would be returned.
+In the example any item that has a field called *first* and a value that is less than or equal to *7* would be returned.

 ```js
 var query = new Query(
   Op.lessThanOrEqualTo('first', 7)
 );
 ```

 ### StartsWith
-In the example if the name field contains a value starting with ‘war’ it would match.
+In the example if the *name* field contains a value starting with *war* it would match.

 ```js
 var query = new Query(
   Op.startsWith('name', 'war')